g33kme/pquery/README.md

 	    //We may do things here from another task from a PQuery Ajax Form or Link

+	    //You can use PQuery as form validator and database updates

 	break;

 }
 ```

+The output of your ajax.php will be injected via AJAX to your HTML Content.

 ## 🙏 Supporters